andrewboyd79/campfire-cooking/Documentation/testing.md

 ## Mobile

-- Reviews section displays reviews singly as expected
+- The cards on the recipes pages display singly as expected
-- Footer section logo is hidden as expected
+- Image elements on view recipe disappear as expected
-- Gin Producer / Gin joint content is displayed singly across full screen width as expected
+- Sidenav is deployed

 ## Tablet

-- Imagery at top of imagery only takes half page width as expect with the sub heading text not being displayed as expected
-- Reviews are displayed 2 across as expected
-- Footer section logo is hidden as expected
+- The cards on the recipes pages display in two or three as expected (depends on size of tablet)
+- Sidenav may be deployed (depends on size/orientation of tablet)

 ---